tokland/omreact/README.md

 #### Memoize actions

-It's a well known caveat that you should never pass newly created values as props, otherwise a React component will think those props changed and will issue an unnecessary re-render.
+It's well known  that you should never pass newly created values as props, otherwise a React component will think those props changed and will issue an unnecessary re-render.
 This applies to arrays, objects or arrow functions (no problem with strings, `===` works fine on them).
 Extract prop values to `const` values to avoid this problem.
 Also, use memoization (the library already provides a helper for that: `memoize`) in action constructors.
 Example:

 ```js
 import {component, memoize} from 'omreact';